CageHost/chef-vagrant/README.md

 # CMD Vagrant Chef Environment

-#### A development platform for PHP, Ruby, and NodeJS applications which creates a pre-configured Linux server containing the following software:
+#### A development platform for PHP, Ruby, and NodeJS applications, which creates a pre-configured Linux server containing the following:

-#### Default:
+#### Default Software:

 - Apache 2.2
 - NGINX 1.2.1